sagesharp/gnome-online-coc/gnome-code-of-conduct-committee-procedures.md

  * Get the reporter's contact information
  * Outline the next steps: the report will be evaluated by the committee, a committee member will talk with the person reported, and then the committee will email the reporter
  * Thank the reporter for making a report
+ * Offer them support (see the "Support for Reporters" section below)

 Things to avoid when taking a report: